Overview of the Pomegranate Shrub:

 The flowers are tube shaped and over 1" long.
 They are a brilliant scarlet red, and are very attractive to hummingbirds.
 The flowers are self-pollinating, though fertility is improved through cross pollination.

 Harvest when the color has developed and makes a metallic sound when tapped.
+Use a pair of pruning shears to cut the stem above the fruit instead of pulling it off.
 They can be stored for a long time if kept around 32-40F.

 The pomegranate is a popular choice for bonsai.